 The Locust Grove Arts Alliance is proud to be the host of the Smithsonian’s traveling exhibit Water/Ways and to offer activities associated with it in 2019.
 Marsha Whalen Downum and Shaun Perkins wrote the grant, and Locust Grove was chosen by the Oklahoma Humanities Council as one of 5 towns in Oklahoma to receive this opportunity.

 The exhibit will be housed at the VFW Building, 116 Broadway, in downtown Locust Grove.
 Supplementary activities, such as a Wonder City Wonders Chautauqua, lectures, contests, and more will also take place during the exhibition.

 Oct.
 21-Dec.
 7, 2019

-The LGAA encourages everyone, especially school groups, to experience the exhibit and the activities associated with it, which will include:
+The LGAA encourages everyone, especially school groups, to experience the exhibit and the variety of activities associated with it in Locust Grove: